numindai/nuextract/README.md

 1. An input document, which can be text, image, or both;
 2. A JSON template describing the information to extract;
-3. (Optional) Instructions, allowing to specify expected output formats or values;
+3. (Optional) Instructions, allowing to specify expected output formats or values, to provide with the `instructions` chat template kwarg;
 4. (Optional) In-Context Learning (ICL) examples.

 ### Input JSON template